dentropy/dentropycloud-traefik/qbitttorrent/config/openvpn/placeholder.md

-# Put your OVPN file in here as config.ovpn
+# Placeholder, put config.ovpn in this folder